 Why “Balance” Is a Faulty Metaphor

 Does it seem like there just aren’t enough hours in the day?
 Are you constantly being pulled in several directions, juggling priorities and demands?
-Or does your life feel balanced?
 Most people would probably say they feel overwhelmed and out of sorts, which suggests they feel out of balance.

 Yet the often-mentioned concept of work-life “balance” isn’t particularly constructive.
 The balance metaphor just isn’t very helpful or realistic.

 In this article, we’ll break down the concept of work and life balance, explain the problem with the balance metaphor, and offer our recommended process for achieving a healthy approach to work and life balance.
 It starts with intentional work-life integration.

 What Does Work and Life “Balance” Mean, Anyway?

 Let’s do some quick math.
 Assuming we sleep 7.5 hours a day (the approximate amount recommended by scientists to manage stress and health effectively), for the scales to be truly “balanced,” we’d need to split the remaining time: 8.25 hours for work and 8.25 hours for life every workday.